Those who have not done so should read my general approach, which places peace first.

 Israel and Palestine

-In response to the interception of the Free Gaza Flotilla, I held meetings to discuss the crisis locally, producing this article.
 The situation in Gaza is a humanitarian crisis which should bear on the consciences of people of all faiths and none.
-The situation does not exist in isolation of course; it is part of a long-standing and tragic conflict which must be resolved peacefully.
+The situation does not exist in isolation; it is part of a long-standing and tragic conflict which must be resolved peacefully.

 The loss of life and suffering on both sides in the conflict has long been appalling.